A Sequence-to-Sequence Approach to Dialogue State Tracking: Our Approach

 \subsection{State Decoder}

 The state decoder sequentially generates a state representation (semantic frame) for the current turn, which is represented as a sequence of pointers to elements of the schemas and tokens of the utterances (cf., Figure~\ref{fig:example}).
-The sequence can then be either re-formalized as semantic frame in dialogue state tracking,
+The sequence can then be either re-formalized as a semantic frame in dialogue state tracking\footnote{For simplicity, we assume here that there is only one semantic frame in each turn.
+In principle, there can be multiple frames.},

-or a sequence of labels in NLU (slot-filling).
-The pointers point to the elements of intents, slots, and slot values in the schema descriptions ( categorical slot values), as well as the tokens in the utterances ( non-categorical slot values).
+or a sequence of labels in NLU (intent-labeling and slot-filling).
+The pointers point to the elements of intents, slots, and slot values in the schema descriptions (categorical slot values), as well as the tokens in the utterances (non-categorical slot values).
 The elements in the schemas can be either words or phrases, and the tokens in the utterances form spans for extraction of slot values.

 The state decoder is an LSTM using pointer~\citep{vinyals2015pointer} and attention~\citep{bahdanau2014neural}.
 It takes the two representations $D_a$ and $E_a$ as input.
-At each decode step $t$, the decoder receives the embedding of the previous token $w_{t-1}$, the utterance context vector $u_{t}$, the schema context vector $s_{t}$, and the previous hidden state $h_{t-1}$, and produces the current hidden state $h_t$:
+At each decode step $t$, the decoder receives the embedding of the previous item $w_{t-1}$, the utterance context vector $u_{t}$, the schema context vector $s_{t}$, and the previous hidden state $h_{t-1}$, and produces the current hidden state $h_t$:

 We adopt the attention function in~\citep{bahdanau2014neural} to calculate the context vectors as follows,

 The decoder then generates a pointer from the set of pointers in the schema elements and the tokens of the utterances on the basis of the hidden state $h_{t}$.
 Specifically, it generates a pointer of item $w$ according to the following distribution,